 Career and Academic Preparation (CAP) offers a variety of courses and programs designed to build skills in reading, writing, oral communication, critical thinking, technology, and mathematics so adults can transition to workforce training or academic transfer programs.
 Students are prepared to earn Adult High School 21+ Diploma or General Education Development (GED®) and/or increase English Language Skills.
 CAP programs provide students with an opportunity to build on prior experience as they grow academic skills and establish supports needed to achieve their goals.
-On-going and pre- and post-CASAS assessment is required.
+On-going pre- and post-CASAS assessment is required.
 Class fees are \$25 per quarter.

-Adult High School Completion is a competency-based high school diploma designed for adult learners (19 and older) who do not have a GED® or High School (HS) diploma.
+Adult High School Completion (HS+) is a competency-based high school diploma designed for adult learners (19 and older) who do not have a High School (HS) diploma or have GED® and wish to complete the High School Diploma requirements.
 This program encourages lifelong learning and prepares students to transition into I-BEST or other college programs to further training and education, or to acquire family-wage jobs.